Skip to content

 pandas==2.2.0

-The platform installs your dependencies at runtime before executing your handler.
+The platform installs your dependencies before executing your handler.

 import os